kovidgoyal/kitty/docs/desktop-notifications.rst

 =======  ================================================================================

 In the future, if this protocol expands, more keys might be added.
-Clients must ignore keys they dont understand in the query response.
+Clients must ignore keys they do not understand in the query response.

 To check if a terminal emulator supports this notifications protocol the best way is to send the above *query action* followed by a request for the `primary device